bcornec/nuage-ospdirector-wiki/Home.md

 The integration of Nuage VSP with OSP Director involves the following steps:

-## Modification of overcloud-full image
-Since the typical deployment scenario of OSP Director assumes that all the packages are installed on the overcloud-full image, we need to patch the overcloud-full image with the following RPMs:
-* nuagenetlib
-* nuage-openstack-neutron
-* nuage-openstack-neutronclient
-* nuage-metadata-agent
-* Uninstall OVS
-* Install VRS
-* Nuage-puppet-modules
-This can be done via [this script](https://github.com/dttocs/nuage-ospdirector/blob/master/image-patching/stopgap-script/nuage_overcloud_full_patch.sh).

 ## Configuring plugin.ini on the Controller
 Puppet-neutron is a puppet module that configures Neutron and Neutron plugins.
 This module already has code to configure and maintain the /etc/neutron/neutron.conf file.
 New code needs to be added to configure the plugin.ini.